There are many slang names for drugs that exist in modern vernacular, and heroin is no exception.

 By 1910, users of morphine had discovered that heroin produced a feeling of happiness and comfort.
 This was particularly true when they injected it.
 Many early users called heroin “dope.”
 This term seems to come from a Dutch word referring to a thick and sticky sauce.
 Opium users started using this term before heroin was invented.
 Eventually, the word “dope” came to be used for a number of drugs.
 In addition to opium and heroin, it can be used to refer to substances like cocaine and marijuana.

 By the 1930s and 1940s, “smack” was a common street term for heroin.
 This comes from a Yiddish word meaning “a sniff.”
 Heroin was a big part of the jazz scene in communities like Harlem in New York City.
-On the East Coast, heroin was most commonly found in a white powder form that could be snorted.
+On the East Coast, the drug was most commonly found in a white powder form that could be snorted.
 On the West Coast, it was typically a sticky substance called “black tar heroin.”

 An Enduring Problem